Toyota Dyna: U10 (1969–1977)

-The Dyna platform was changed to the Toyota "U" platform after the merger of Hino Motors in 1966.
+The Dyna platform was changed to the Toyota "U" platform after forming a business partnership with Daihatsu in 1967.
 The engines available for this series is either a 2.0-liter model 5R gasoline engine rated at 93 PS, a 3.0-liter inline-four B, or the inline-six 3.6-liter model H diesel.
 The H diesel is rated at 95 PS and was only available in the heavier duty three-tonne truck version, which has a top speed of 100 km/h.
 The B diesel offers 85 PS.

 Toyota Dyna double cab in Japan.

 The three-tonne Dyna was presented in August 1969.
-Short (10-series) and long wheelbase trucks (15-series), as well as route vans (minibus) were available.
+Short (U10-series) and long wheelbase trucks (U15-series), as well as route vans (minibus) were available.
 Fitted with the 2.0-liter 5R engine rated at 95 PS, the Dyna was marketed in many export markets such as Australia as well, with single or twinned rear wheels.

 The Toyota Coaster bus line had the same chassis and also used the U10-series chassis codes.
 A heavy duty version called the Toyota Massy Dyna was first introduced in September 1969.